Exploring the Historical Sites of Berlin

 4. Checkpoint Charlie

-Checkpoint Charlie was once a crossing point between East and West Berlin, and today stands as a powerful symbol of the Cold War era.
-Visit the outdoor exhibition to learn about daring escape attempts and the stories of those who risked their lives to cross the border.
+Checkpoint Charlie was an old border between East and West of Berlin but now come as a symbol of the Cold War.
+Come to the outdoor exhibition to know more about risky escape attempts, and the stories of people who risked their lives to cross the border.

 5. Charlottenburg Palace